-The Committee also makes recommendations to the Audit Committee of Unum Group, via the Company's Board, in relation to (i) the appointment of the Company's external auditors and (ii) seeking approval for non-audit services to be carried out for the Company by its external auditors.
+The Committee also makes recommendations to the Audit Committee of Unum Group, via the Company's Board, in relation to (i) the appointment of the Company's external auditors and (ii) seeking approval from the US for material non-audit services to be carried out for the Company by its external auditors.
 All such assignments are reviewed and referred to the Audit Committee of Unum Group to ensure that the auditor independence requirements of the Sarbanes-Oxley Act 2002 (as amended), Audit Directive and other regulatory requirements are not breached or compromised.